asteyven/SET08103-base/units/unit05/unit5b.md

-# Lecture 12: UML Workflow
+# Unit 5b: UML Workflow

 This lecture follows on from [Lecture 11](../lecture11) and shows one technique to practically use UML in analysis and design.
 Remember that UML is a diagramming language, and so allows us to think visually about the system.
 This can be useful when you get stuck on a particular problem.
 Although informal diagramming can work here, having a standard is useful.